 Students can also participate in educational performances on campus.
 Each year, as part of new-student orientation, the theatre department partners with the Sexual Assault Awareness and Facilitative Education office to perform a play entitled “Limits.”
 By participating in the performances, students proactively educate their peers about date rape and alcohol abuse on college campuses.

-This course may be repeated up to a maximum of six credit hours.
-Students majoring in theatre must take this course at least three times, each time in a different production area.
+The practicum courses may be repeated up to a maximum of six credit hours.
+Students majoring in theatre must take three of the four different areas of practicum.

 Students can receive pay as interns, or through the University work study program if they are eligible.
 The department also welcomes the many volunteers who participate simply because they love theatre.